qoherent/ria-hub-docs/docs/content/Usage/multi-factor-authentication.md

 # Multi-factor Authentication (MFA)

 Multi-factor Authentication (also referred to as MFA or 2FA) enhances security by requiring a time-sensitive set of credentials in addition to a password.
-If a password were later to be compromised, logging into Gitea will not be possible without the additional credentials and the account would remain secure.
+If a password were later to be compromised, logging into RIA Hub will not be possible without the additional credentials and the account would remain secure.
-Gitea supports both TOTP (Time-based One-Time Password) tokens and FIDO-based hardware keys using the Webauthn API.
+RIA Hub supports both TOTP (Time-based One-Time Password) tokens and FIDO-based hardware keys using the Webauthn API.

 MFA can be configured within the "Security" tab of the user settings page.